How to Connect A Camera to your Computer for Live Streaming

 Table of Contents

-In this article, we will introduce you step by step to how to use the camera as a webcam for your live streaming.
-Involve hardware and software.
+In this article, we will introduce you step by step to how to use a camera live stream with mimoLive®.

 hdmi macbook pro